ISA-SRBP/esa-user-guide/README.md

         self.speak('I cannot understand what you are saying')
 ```

-In the above code, you have asked the user if they want to take a photo, Mycroft will then speak the sentence in the do.you.want.to.take.a.photo.dialog whether they respond yes or no. You may also speak some error dialog if neither yes or no are returned.
+In the above code, you have asked the user if they want to take a photo, Mycroft will then speak the sentence in the do.you.want.to.take.a.photo.dialog whether they respond yes or no. You may also try some dummy response of neither yes nor no.

-The ​​EasyShoppingSkill uses `ask_yesno()` two times, one is in the use case 1, another is in the use case 2.
+Easy Shopping Assistant uses `ask_yesno()` twice, one in the use case 1, the other in use case 2.

 ### 3.4.2 Add expect_response parameter for returning responses to the intent parser

-So far you have looked at ways to prompt the User, and return their response directly to our Skill.
-It is also possible to speak some dialog, and activate the listener, directing the response back to the standard intent parsing engine.
-You may do this to let the user trigger another Skill, or because you want to make use of your own intents to handle the response.
+So far we have looked at ways to prompt the Users, and return their response directly to our Skill.
+It is also possible to speak some dialog, and activate the mycroft listener, directing the response back to the standard mycroft intent parsing engine.
+You may do this to let the user trigger other mycroft Skill, or because you want to let ESA to determine the most suitable intent to process user request/response.

 For implementing this, you can use the expect_response parameter in the `speak_dialog()` method.